geudde/attic-chest/pages/03.season-2/13.meeting-25/11.incognita/docs.md

 Are all compris’d within the space
 Of one small silver penny!”

-Can this be deem’d a riddle, Sir by you
+Can this be deem’d a riddle, Sir, by you
 A thing so evident, so plain, so true!
 Only Sir Knight bear this plain fact in mind
 That “Female Virtues” are of softer kind